Open Accessibility Menu

 Interventional Cardiology

 Interventional cardiologists are the physician specialists who perform diagnostic cardiac catheterizations and emergency angioplasty procedures to treat emergency heart attack patients.
-Frederick Health's interventional cardiologists have collectively performed thousands of these procedures, and Dr. David Brill (PDF), Medical Director of Frederick Health Interventional Cardiology Services - and all of the Frederick Health interventional cardiologists - are Fellowship trained.
+Frederick Health's interventional cardiologists have collectively performed thousands of these procedures.

 Cardiac Catheterization